Vision Loss Resources: Services for people with vision loss

 Vision Loss Resources spot on TPT (Twin Cities Public Television)

 Vision Loss Resources was proud to sponsor TPT programming in 2014 and early 2015.

 A Short Cut of Kate’s Short Cut

 In May 2015, Kate Grathwol, our President and CEO, got a new haircut.
-Why, you might ask, was this important to publicize?
-Because friends who have low vision used to recognize Kate by her long blonde curls.
-The change to a new short cut made it a challenge to recognize Kate, so she wanted to draw attention to the change and have some fun in the process.
+You might ask: why was this important to publicize?
+Well, because friends who have low vision used to recognize Kate by her long blonde curls.
+The change to a new short cut made it a challenge to recognize Kate, so she wanted to draw attention to the new look and have some fun in the process.